Enalean/tuleap-documentation-en/languages/en/rest/auth.rst

 ::

-With the previsous parameters, the task is displayed :
+With the previous parameters, the task is displayed :

 .. image:: ../images/screenshots/jetbrains/jetbrains_tasksearch.png
    :alt: Search a task
    :align: center

-A issue may occur for using SNIExtension on the JVM.
+An issue may occur for using SNIExtension on the JVM.
 To fix it, add the flag ``-Djsse.enableSNIExtension=false`` on the .vmoptions files of your IDE.